bcgov/nr-forest-client/cypress/README.md

 After the tests are executed, it will generate a few artefacts as proof of execution, such as screenshots and videos.
 This is good for reference, in case of an error, or to validate a scenario with the rest of the team.

-When a feature file exists without the corresponding implementation, it will make the automated test fail. **DON'T PANIC**.
-This is the expected behavior if you're adding a new scenario.
-One of the developers will be notified when new things are created so they can deal with the implementation of that scenario.
+When a feature file has a instruction without the corresponding implementation step, it will make the automated test fail. **DON'T PANIC**.
+This is a expected behavior if you're adding a new instruction.
+One of the developers will be notified when new things are created so they can deal with the implementation of that specific step.